 >CC BY-SA 4.0<

-But I will still leave the level of PaR approach requirements for "The Book" only.
+But the detailed requirements are for "The Book" only.

-Today I simplified the covers by removing the explanatory texts from the diagrams.
+- The covers are simplified by removing the explanatory texts from the diagrams.

 publishing with ISBN, thanks to the author support of epubli.